nicolastorzec/nicolastorzec/README.md

 ✦ Earlier in my career, I spearheaded the development of Yahoo’s knowledge graph and novel search &amp; recommendation systems at Yahoo Labs, built innovative web mining systems for Yahoo Search, developed online price comparison solutions for Kelkoo, and advanced natural language processing technologies for Orange R&D's voice unit.
 I also served as a lecturer and researcher at the University of Rennes, France.

 ✦ My interests include AI/ML, data science, information extraction, data integration, knowledge management, knowledge graphs, commerce graphs, search, recommendation, content understanding, and knowledge engineering.
-Outside of work, I'm into endurance sports (🏊🏻🚴🏻‍♂️🏃🏻‍♂️), live music, and TV shows from all around the world.
+Outside of work, I'm into endurance sports, live music, and TV shows from all around the world.

 *PS: This `github` is primarily for personal projects, which I keep private.*